commercialhaskell/stack/doc/commands/config_command.md

                            installation or not.
 ~~~

-The `stack config set` commands allow the values of keys in YAML configuration
+The `stack config set` commands allow the values of keys in configuration files
-files to be set.
+to be set.
 See `stack config set` for the available keys.

 !!! note